karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 # Pixel Regional Restrictions Disabler

-A Magisk Module to enable VoLTE, VoWiFi, 5G, UWB, 5/6 GHz hotspot & Wi-Fi repeater for Google Pixel, in countries not officially supported by Google.
+A Magisk Module to enable VoLTE, VoWiFi, 5G, UWB, 5/6 GHz hotspot & Wi-Fi repeater for Google Pixel in countries not officially supported by Google.

-This is all-in-one mod for convenience.
+This is an all-in-one mod for convenience.

 Tested on Pixel 8 Pro.
 Should work on others too.